BelkaDev/Spotify-Headless/README.md

 ## Spotify-Headless
-A CLI tool using [puppeteer](https://github.com/puppeteer/puppeteer) to hijack your own validated spotify OAuth token (alongside of the session cookies), then reinject them to mimic an authorized, user-like traffic.
+A CLI tool using [puppeteer](https://github.com/puppeteer/puppeteer) to intercept your own validated spotify OAuth token alongside of the session cookies, then reinject them to mimic an authorized, user-like traffic.
 #### How it works
 1. Establish a session by authenticating to Spotify within a headless browser.
-(Puppeteer)<br><del>2.
-Generate a valid JWT and use it until expiration.</del> <br> <del>3.
-Start over.</strike> <br>
+(Puppeteer)
 2. Export the session cookies and store them locally, specifically the refresh token that will refresh the JWT every time it expires. (valid for one year)
-3. The access token allows you to perform special actions on behalf of a user, it has a lifespan of half an hour.
+3. The access token allows you to perform special actions on behalf of a user.

 #### Installation and configuration
 ```bash